chentsulin/awesome-graphql/README.md

 * [serverless-graphql-blog](https://github.com/serverless/serverless-graphql-blog) - A Serverless Blog leveraging GraphQL to offer a REST API with only 1 endpoint
 * [relay-cart](https://github.com/soonlive/relay-cart) - A simple shopping cart example leveraging relay & GraphQL with routing and pagination.
 * [graphql-loader](https://github.com/applification/graphql-loader) - Example project to illustrate GraphQL, Express and Facebook DataLoader to connect to third party REST API
-* [swapi-graphql-lambda](https://github.com/alvinthen/swapi-graphql-lambda) - A GraphQL schema hosted in AWS Lambda wrapping http://swapi.co/
+* [swapi-graphql-lambda](https://github.com/alvinthen/swapi-graphql-lambda) - A GraphQL schema hosted in AWS Lambda wrapping
 * [Apollo Client documentation](http://dev.apollodata.com/react/) - Documentation and example for building GraphQL apps using apollo client
 * [Apollo Server tools, products, and libraries documentation](https://www.apollographql.com/docs/) - Documentation, tutorial and examples for building GraphQL server and connecting to SQL, MongoDB and REST endpoints.
 * [Apollo Link](https://www.apollographql.com/docs/link/) - The official guide for getting started with Apollo Link - a standard interface for modifying control flow of GraphQL requests and fetching GraphQL results.
 * [f8-apollo](https://github.com/nnance/f8app-apollo) - Refactored version of the official F8 app of 2016, powered by React Native and the Apollo Stack.
 * [f8app](https://github.com/fbsamples/f8app) - Source code of the official F8 app of 2016, powered by React Native and other Facebook open source projects. [http://makeitopen.com](http://makeitopen.com)
 * [Reindex Examples](https://github.com/reindexio/reindex-examples) - Example projects for Reindex with using React Native and React.js for web.
-* [Modelizr Documentation](https://julienvincent.github.io/modelizr/) - Documentation and Usage Examples for modelizr
 * [Vue Apollo Example](https://github.com/Akryum/frontpage-vue-app) - Apollo example project for Vue 2.0.
 * [angular2-graphql-rest](https://github.com/kamilkisiela/angular2-graphql-rest) - An example app with REST Api working side by side with GraphQL using Apollo Client with angular2-apollo.
 Includes step-by-step tutorial how to migrate from REST to GraphQL.
 * [GraphQL-DataLoader-Boilerplate](https://github.com/entria/graphql-dataloader-boilerplate) - Boilerplate to start your GraphQL with DataLoader server